bluecure/post-importer/README.md

 #Post Importer

-A work in progress Post Importer (not properly tested or refactored).
+A work in progress Post Importer (not properly tested).

 ####Sample Usage for default post type: